jameslamb/conference-notes/ODSC/odsc-west-2016.md

 	- increasing importance of deployment concerns, reliability at the edge
 	- how might you continuously monitor and improve your models with feedback from downstream?
 - three reqs for data-driven AI future:
-	- flexibility (need to be able to handle variations in which data streams are avaiable at any moment)
+	- flexibility (need to be able to handle variations in which data streams are available at any moment)
 	- robustness (need to be able to gracefully handle variations in quality of our data streams)
 	- continuity (need a process to monitor what's happening at the edge, pull in feedback, re-train, redeploy)
 - AI can augment human capabilities